 1. Feedback

-Feedback is what defines how a product behaves in response to what you want
+Feedback is what defines how a product behaves in response to what you want, allowing designers to communicate with their users without words.

 As the authors put it, “feedback is the fundamental language of user-friendly design”, which is a well-known idea in areas of user-experience.
 However, the big challenge with designing feedback is figuring out when and where to provide it.